odow/group-allocator/README.md

 + **data_analysis/box_plots.R** - R script for generating box plots for each factor to check quality of result
 + **data_analysis/group_histograms.R** - R script for generating GPA histograms for each group
 + **orsnz_paper/** - contains a paper submitted to the 2014 Joint Conference of the NZ Statistical Association and Operations Research Society of NZ regarding the development, validation and application of Group-Allocator
++ **orsnz_presentation/** - contains slides for presentation at 2014 Joint Conference of the NZ Statistical Association and Operations Research Society of NZ